cs124/pa7-chatbot/README.md

 Note: To avoid problems with submission, please make sure that the names of your files/folders exactly match the specifications above.
 That is, your optional deps folder must be named deps, and your optional PorterStemmer.py file must be named PorterStemmer.py.
 Both items (if included) must be in the same assignment directory with chatbot.py.

 ## Evaluation
-The TAs will grade your submission with respect to the [rubric](https://docs.google.com/spreadsheets/d/1v1f4moRUXAmA3zzjgaBIiq-LJTgaSBCHbWTZvDta808/edit#gid=0) by providing your chatbot with a standardized series of inputs.
+The CAs (and LLM) will grade your submission with respect to the [rubric](https://docs.google.com/spreadsheets/d/1MXqnPk60nwNWoNQQcLK2rTWIolZsi8u8pmQx31ewh8Y/edit?usp=sharing) by providing your chatbot with a standardized series of inputs.
+See more about LLM grading below.

-There are 136 points total in the rubric:
+There are 85 points total in the rubric:
+- 1 point for formatting the rubric file properly
 - 60 points for starter mode features
+- 8 points for llm mode (out of 16 total)
-- 76 points to choose from among the creative mode features, out of which you can earn at most 45 points
+- 16 points for creative mode (out of 24 total)
-- 2 points from the ethics question in `rubric.txt`.

-You will need 97 points (95 from some combination of starter and creative components, 2 from the ethics question) for full credit.
-Note: although you can choose which creative components to implement, the ethics question **is required**.
+You will need 85 points for full credit.

-Up to **10 additional points** will count as **extra credit**.

 ## Submitting Your Solution
 Submit your assignment via Gradescope (www.gradescope.com).
 We expect the following files in your final submission:

     chatbot.py
+    api_keys.py
     rubric.txt
 If you add any additional files, create a deps/ folder and put your additional files in this folder.
 The autograder might not work if you format your files incorrectly.

+We will use your API key to run the autograder on your submission alone.
+If you would like to work out an alternative accomodation please make a private Ed post.

 To create a .zip file for submission: